 Would I be happier somewhere else?
 Would I fit better?
 Hard to say.
 In any event, Feng and Mark aren’t going anywhere, they are both happy in Canada.

 This is such as first-world problem.
 The day we landed in Toronto, minutes before Mark finished that damn bottle of Sprite, we saw the Syrian refugees being dispatched to different Canadian cities.
-I can’t even imagine what they are going through… this is tough, having to run away from your country and starting your life again halfway across the globe.
+I can’t even imagine what they are going through… this is tough, having to run away from your country and start your life again halfway across the globe.

 Maybe I should just focus on reinventing my life in Canada.
 I have to live somewhere anyway, right?